-This year ASEH will expand our program, which in the past focused on the annual conference, to include the entire year of 2017.
+Next year ASEH will expand our program, which in the past focused on the annual conference, to include the entire year of 2018.
 The objective is to assist students and early-career scholars in environmental history with professional development and engagement.
 See below if you are interested in participating as a mentor or mentee.

 Mid-career or senior scholars, as well as professionals from outside the academy.

 Graduate students at any stage of their careers or post-graduates within five years of receipt of their terminal graduate degree (including PhD, MA, and JD).
 Mentees must be members of ASEH.

 - Mentors and mentees are matched by ASEH’s executive director.